DavoodSZ/DeepLearning-MotionPlanning-Manipulators/README.md

 # Acknowledgement
 The structure of this repository is based on the repository of the survey paper titled: [Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis](https://robotics-fm-survey.github.io/).

+Please contact [Davood Soleymanzadeh](https://zh.engr.tamu.edu/people-2/) with any questions or suggestions.

 # References
 1. []()
 2. []()
 3. []()

+# Citation
+If you find our work useful, please consider citing: